 I use these when I’m on the go because they reheat so well and I can put one on to warm while I have a shower or getting ready.
 What’s more, they’re also great if you’re looking to have a quick, delicious Sunday breakfast and want something that will satisfy the kids.
 While I wouldn’t say that they’re the epitome of a healthy breakfast, if you substitute white English Muffins for Wholemeal and use lean bacon, then you can definitely control how healthy they are.

-Let us know what you’re favourite breakfast sandwiches are!
+Let us know what your favourite breakfast sandwiches are!